RYC-98/GRA/README.md

 CUDA_VISIBLE_DEVICES=gpuid python simple_eval.py
 ```

-#### About decay indicator
+#### Fine tune $\eta$ in decay indicator
-In our experiments, we find it would be better to adjust $\eta$ according to different source models.
-For example, when source model is Inc-v3, a small $\eta$ (<0.8) tends to lead higher success rate on IncRes-v2ens, but results relatively low success rate on normally trained models.
-When $\eta$ is around 0.94, results would be relatively stable, and you can directly set this value.
+In our experiments, we find decreasing $\eta$ tends to lead higher success rate on the most challenging adversarially trained model IncRes-v2ens, but degrades the performance on normally trained models.
+Setting $\eta$ around 0.94 can maintain a good balance between adversarially trained models and normally trained models.